AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 To create connections, add datasets, etc., you need the following permissions in the [Admin Console](https://adminconsole.adobe.com/enterprise/):

-* As of Sept.
-9, 2020, to access Customer Journey Analytics or make a connection, you will need to be added as an Admin to the **Customer Journey Analytics Product** in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
+* To access Customer Journey Analytics or make a connection, you will need to be added as an Admin to the **Customer Journey Analytics Product** in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
 Product admins are granted the following permissions:
   * Create/update/delete Connections or Data Views
   * Update/delete projects, filters, calc metrics, or segments created by other users
   * Share a Workspace project to all users